-The remaining steps in the fuzzy-logic controller design technique is taking the gain/amplitude information and generating the fuzzy-logic controller rulebases.
-This is illustrated for the proportional part of the fuzzy PI controller as follows: First, the rule was taken to have eight membership functions, PZ, NZ ("positive-zero, negativezero"), PS, NS ("positive-small, negative-small"), PM, NM ("positive-medium, negative-medium") and PB, NB ("positive-big, negative-big").
-The membership function "corners" and output levels were taken to be adjustable parameters defining the "fuzzy proportional nonlinearity" $f{FL,P}$; they were determined by SIDF inversion, i.e., adjusting them to minimize the fitting error between the SIDF of $f{FL,P}$ and the gain/amplitude data in Table 1; this resulted in the membership functions and nonlinear behavior depicted in Fig. 2.
+Step 7 in the preliminary FLC design involves taking gain/amplitude information and generating the FLC rulebases.
+This is illustrated for the proportional part of the fuzzy PI controller as follows: First, the rule was taken to have eight membership functions, PZ, NZ ("positive-zero, negative-zero"), PS, NS ("positive-small, negative-small"), PM, NM ("positive-medium, negativemedium") and PB, NB ("positive-big, negative-big").
+The membership function "corners" and output levels were taken to be adjustable parameters defining the "fuzzy proportional nonlinearity" $f{FL,P}$ ; they were determined by SIDF inversion, i.e., adjusting them to minimize the fitting error between the SIDF of $f{FL,P}$ and the gain/amplitude data; this resulted in the membership functions and nonlinear behavior depicted in Fig. 1.
 Note that the five-segment piece-wise-linear function exhibits very high gain for small signals, moderately low gain in the middle range, then a somewhat higher gain; ultimately the function saturates.

-Figure 2: $f{FL,P}$ and Membership Functions
+Figure 1: $f{FL,P}$ and Membership Functions

-The final stage of the design was simulation to validate the resulting closed-loop system.
-Two cases were studied: The nominal linear PID used in generating the

-"frequency-domain objective function", and the nonlinear fuzzy-logic controller.
-The resulting time histories, with input amplitudes ranging from $a_1 = 0.20$ to $a_8 = 10.2$ in both cases, are shown in Fig. 3.
-Comparing these two sets of time histories, it is evident that the linear PID yields rather poor performance.
-(At small and large input amplitudes stiction and integral windup, respectively, tend to spoil the transient response.)
-The nonlinear fuzzy-logic controller, on the other hand, has produced a set of step responses that is remarkably insensitive to input amplitude.
-(The performance of the fuzzy-logic controller is slightly different from that shown in [4], although the nonlinear controller is functionally very similar, due to the fact that we are using a better numerical integration method [17, 18] which accurately and effectively manages the discontinuous behavior caused by stiction.)
+The final stage of the design was optimization to improve the time-domain performance of the resulting closed-loop system.
+First, we show some previous results to serve as a reference for the efficacy of the optimization process.
+Two cases were studied [1]: The nominal linear PID used in generating the "frequencydomain objective function", and a nonlinear FLC, used here as the first-cut controller.
+The resulting time histories, with input amplitudes ranging from $a_1 = 0.20$ to $a_8 = 10.2$ in both cases, are shown in Fig. 2.
+Comparing these two sets of time histories, it is evident that the linear PID yields rather poor performance - at small and large input amplitudes stiction and integral windup, respectively, tend to spoil the transient response.
+The preliminary nonlinear FLC, on the other hand, has produced a set of step responses that is remarkably less sensitive to input amplitude.
+(The performance of the FLC is slightly different from that shown in [7], although the nonlinear controller is functionally very similar, due to the fact that we are using a better numerical integration method [18] which accurately and effectively manages the discontinuous behavior caused by stiction.)